-High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$35 specialist 30 Services provided by a hospital: • Inpatient \$250 per day up to a maximum of \$1,000 per admission 56 • Outpatient \$175 per visit 57 Emergency benefits: • In-area \$125 per visit 61 Out-of-area \$125 per visit 61 Mental health and substance use disorder treatment: Regular cost-sharing 63 Prescription drugs: In no event will the copay exceed the cost of the prescription drug.
-Retail pharmacy; for up to a 30-day supply per \$10 copay per generic formulary drug; 68 prescription unit or refill \$35 copay per brand name formulary drug; and \$100 copay per non-formulary drug (generic or brand name).
-Mail order pharmacy; for a 31-day to a 90-day supply \$20 copay per generic formulary drug; 68 per prescription unit or refill \$70 copay per brand name formulary drug; and \$200 copay per non-formulary drug (generic or brand name).
-Specialty Medications: For up to a 30-day supply per prescription unit or refill Preferred: 50% up to a \$350 maximum per prescription 69 Non-preferred: 50% up to \$700 maximum per prescription Dental care: Various copays, coinsurance, reduced fees or deductibles 72

-High Option Benefits You pay Page Vision care: \$35 copay per visit.
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$35 specialist 30 Services provided by a hospital: Inpatient \$250 per day up to a maximum of \$1,000 per admission 56 Services provided by a hospital: Outpatient \$175 per visit 57 Emergency benefits: In-area \$125 per visit 61 Emergency benefits: Out-of-area \$125 per visit 61 Mental health and substance use disorder treatment: Regular cost-sharing 63 Prescription drugs: In no event will the copay exceed the cost of the prescription drug. \$10 per Preferred Generic (PG) formulary drug; 68 • Retail pharmacy; for up to a 30-day supply per prescription unit or refill \$35 per Preferred Brand (PB) name formulary drug; and \$100 per Non-Preferred (NP) drug (generic or brand name).
+Prescription drugs: In no event will the copay exceed the cost of the prescription drug. \$20 per Preferred Generic (PG) formulary drug; 68 • Mail order pharmacy; for a 31-day to a 90-day supply per prescription unit or refill \$70 per Preferred Brand (PB) name formulary drug; and \$200 per Non-Preferred (NP) drug (generic or brand name).
+Specialty Medications: For up to a 30-day supply per prescription unit or refill Preferred Specialty (PSP): 50% up to a \$350 maximum per prescription 70 Non-preferred Specialty (NPSP): 50% up to \$700 maximum per prescription Dental care: Various copays, coinsurance, reduced fees or deductibles 73 Vision care: \$35 copay per visit.
 All charges over \$100 for eyeglasses or contacts per 24-month period 40 Special features: Flexible benefits option, Services for the deaf and hearing-impaired, Informed Health, Maternity Management Program, National Medical Excellence Program, and Reciprocity benefit.
-Contact Plan at 800-537-9384 75 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$5,000/Self Only enrollment or \$10,000/Self Plus One or Self and Family enrollment per year.
+Contact Plan at 800-537-9384 76

+High Option Benefits You pay Page Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$5,000/Self Only enrollment or \$10,000/Self Plus One or Self and Family enrollment per year.
 Some costs do not count toward this protection 25

-Summary of Benefits for the Basic Option of the Aetna Open Access Plan -2021
+Summary of Benefits for the Basic Option of the Aetna Open Access Plan -2022